dmlc/gluon-nlp/scripts/bert/index.rst

 If you are pre-training on the SQuAD2.0 dataset, you need to specify the parameter **version_2** and specify the parameter **null_score_diff_threshold** (Typical values are between -1.0 and -5.0).

-Use the following command to fine tune the BERT large model of the SQuAD2.0 dataset and generate `predictions.json, nbest_predictions.json, and null_odds.json. <https://raw.githubusercontent.com/dmlc/web-data/master/gluonnlp/logs/bert/finetune_squad2.0_large_mx1.5.0b20160216.log>`_
+Use the following command to fine tune the BERT large model of the SQuAD2.0 dataset and generate `predictions.json, nbest_predictions.json, and null_odds.json. <https://raw.githubusercontent.com/dmlc/web-data/master/gluonnlp/logs/bert/finetune_squad2.0_large_mx1.5.0b20160216.log>`_ (Based on mxnet-cu90-1.5.0b20190216)

 .. code-block:: console